Over 100K visitors expected for Hmong New Year celebrations in Fresno

 FRESNO, Calif.
-(KGPE)- Fresno City leaders celebrated the return of Hmong New Year in Fresno on Wednesday, an event that attracts more than 100,000 visitors every year.
+(KSEE)- Fresno City leaders celebrated the return of Hmong New Year in Fresno on Wednesday, an event that attracts more than 100,000 visitors every year.

 The traditional week-long celebration in Fresno will be shortened to a four-day event that starts on Dec.
 30 and ends on Jan.
 2.